gardener/gardener/docs/concepts/node-agent.md

 ### Developer Productivity

-Because we all develop in go day by day, writing business logic in `bash` is difficult, hard to maintain, almost impossible to test.
+Since the Gardener community develops in Go day by day, writing business logic in `bash` is difficult, hard to maintain, almost impossible to test.
 Getting rid of almost all `bash` scripts which are currently in use for this very important part of the cluster creation process will enhance the speed of adding new features and removing bugs.

 ### Speed